vgaltes/vgaltes.github.io/_posts/2018-05-16-using-different-configuration-per-stage.md

 {"message":"The message is: Environment variable from dev-user",...
 ```

 This looks good.
-Lets push everything and see the result of the deployment using CircleCI.
+Let's push everything and see the result of the deployment using CircleCI.
 Once the deployment is successful, go to the result of the deployment on pre and the result of the deployment on prod and click on the links.
 For pre, you should see that the response is:

 ```
 {"message":"The message is: Environment variable from pre",...